USU-Analytics-Solution-Center/Bruno.jl/docs/src/index.md

 !!! compat "Julia 1.6 or newer"
     The latest version of Bruno strongly suggests _at least_ Julia 1.8 or later to run.
     While most scripts will run on Julia 1.6 or 1.7, Bruno is _only_ tested on Julia 1.8.

-## What Bruno can do
-Bruno's four main functions are
-* Describe financial tools like stock options and commodity futures with an intuitive type system
-* Generate simulated time-series data with parametric and non-parametric models
-* Price complex assets
-* Test trading or hedging strategies with historical or simulated prices

 ## Pricing your first asset
 ```julia